thedarkwriter/courseware-lms-content/courses/published/get_hiera_1.md

 </div>

 <div class="instruction-content" markdown="1">

+Hiera data should live on the puppet master.
+For learning how hiera works, we're editing code on the agent and using `puppet apply`.

 When you're ready to move on, just click to the next section, the practice machine will shut down automatically when you're done.